MartaMasson/LogsM2C/README.md

 6. Zero touch deployment considering application and infrastructure.
 7. High available.
 If a node fail, a new one needs to be instanciated.
 8. Auto scaling.
 9. Cost optimization.
-Use stop instances for AKS nodes.
+Use spot instances for AKS nodes.
 10. Evalute right size for pods and nodes.
 11. Present implementation design.